Nimannd/experiments-pwaqrcodescanner/README.md

 4. Service worker + relative asset paths are adjusted for subdirectory base.

 Notes:
-- API calls are disabled on non-localhost origins (no backend on Pages).
-Upload button will still appear but won't succeed without a hosted API.
+- Fully static: no API calls are made.
-- A `404.html` is included to assist with deep links; it redirects to the root so basic manual navigation still works.
+- A `404.html` is still present but `HashRouter` makes it largely unnecessary.
-- If you later host the Node server elsewhere, replace fetch endpoints with full URLs (e.g., `https://api.example.com/api/...`).
+- If you later host an API elsewhere, add fetch logic back in `App.tsx` (e.g., for batch uploads).
+Document the base URL and consider environment variables.
-- For custom domain, configure CNAME in repository Pages settings and optionally add it to `public/` if desired.

 Local production preview:
 ```powershell